Compressed Sensing with Upscaled Vector Approximate Message Passing: Abstract

 \section{Abstract}

-Recently proposed Vector Approximate Message Passing (VAMP) demonstrates a great reconstruction potential at solving compressed sensing related linear inverse problems.
-VAMP provides high per-iteration improvement, can utilize powerful denoisers like BM3D, has rigorously defined dynamics and is able to recover signals sampled by highly undersampled and ill-conditioned linear operators.
-Yet, its applicability is limited to relatively small problem sizes due to necessity to compute the expensive LMMSE estimator at each iteration.
-In this work we consider the problem of upscaling VAMP by utilizing Conjugate Gradient (CG) to approximate the intractable LMMSE estimator and propose a CG-VAMP algorithm that can efficiently recover large-scale data.
-We derive evolution models of certain key parameters of CG-VAMP and use the theoretical results to develop fast and practical tools for correcting, tuning and accelerating the CG algorithm within CG-VAMP to preserve all the main advantages of VAMP, while maintaining reasonable and controllable computational cost of the algorithm.
+The Recently proposed Vector Approximate Message Passing (VAMP) algorithm demonstrates a great reconstruction potential at solving compressed sensing related linear inverse problems.
+VAMP provides high per-iteration improvement, can utilize powerful denoisers like BM3D, has rigorously defined dynamics and is able to recover signals measured by highly undersampled and ill-conditioned linear operators.
+Yet, its applicability is limited to relatively small problem sizes due to the necessity to compute the expensive LMMSE estimator at each iteration.
+In this work we consider the problem of upscaling VAMP by utilizing Conjugate Gradient (CG) to approximate the intractable LMMSE estimator.
+We propose a rigorous method for correcting and tuning CG withing CG-VAMP to achieve a stable and efficient reconstruction.
+To further improve the performance of CG-VAMP, we design a warm-starting scheme for CG and develop theoretical models for the Onsager correction and the State Evolution of Warm-Started CG-VAMP (WS-CG-VAMP).
+Additionally, we develop robust and accurate methods for implementing the WS-CG-VAMP algorithm.
+The numerical experiments on large-scale image reconstruction problems demonstrate that WS-CG-VAMP requires much fewer CG iterations compared to CG-VAMP to achieve the same or superior level of reconstruction.